 - Aromatherapy, in case of certain other products

-For Australian agency, TGA, the name is medicines, “Complementary Medicines”.
+For the Australian agency, TGA, the name is medicines, “Complementary Medicines”

 So, what is the process for registering complementary medicines?

-How to register vitamins, minerals, nutraceutical products, dietary supplements, or herbal products in Australia?
+How to register Nutraceuticals (vitamins, minerals, nutraceutical products, dietary supplements, or herbal products) in Australia?

 The salient points to consider are as follows.

-- Complementary Medicines are regulated as medicines under the Therapeutic Goods Act (1989)
+- TGA regulates complementary medicines under the Therapeutic Goods Act (1989).

 - These are generally available for use in self-medication by consumers.

-- The majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions.
-Many are indicated for maintaining health and well being, or the promotion or enhancement of health.
+- The majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions, maintaining health and well-being, or the promotion or enhancement of health.

 One can obtain detailed information by visiting the TGA website. https://www.tga.gov.au/complementary-medicines

-Are you planning to market your vitamins, minerals, nutraceutical, dietary supplement, herbal products, or any other product in Australia?
+Need support to register and market your vitamins, minerals, nutraceutical, dietary supplement, herbal products, or any other product in Australia?

 Credevo provides complete regulatory services for complementary medicines and pharmaceutical product registration in Australia.
-Talk to us now.
+Provide your details in the below form and talk to us now.

-- All complementary medicines need to be either listed or registered on the Australian Register of Therapeutic Goods (ARTG)
+- The sponsor needs to list or register the complementary medicines on the Australian Register of Therapeutic Goods (ARTG).